Car-free adventures aroundStratford-upon-AvonWarwickshire

 2. Walk the Monarch's Way

-One of several long-distance footpaths running through or near Stratford-upon-Avon is the 625-mile Monarch’s Way, which retraces the route of King Charles II as he fled Cromwellian forces after the Battle of Worcester in 1651.
-Eleven miles of the route, heading north out of Stratford-upon-Avon, brings you to the village Wootton Wawen with regular trains and buses back into town.
+One of several long-distance footpaths running through or near Stratford-upon-Avon is the 625-mile Monarch’s Way.
+This retraces the route of King Charles II as he fled Cromwellian forces after the Battle of Worcester in 1651.
+Walking 11 miles of the route, heading north out of Stratford-upon-Avon, brings you to a village called Wootton Wawen.
+From here, regular trains and buses take you back into town.

-- This section starts by crossing the Welcombe Hills and passes the Farm, a popular shop and café with fields of baby goats and highland cows, colourful plots of spring veg and a Gloucestershire old spot pig.
-The Shakespeare Birthplace Trust organises guided walks over the Welcombe Hills.
+- Start by crossing the Welcombe Hills and then you’ll pass Cobbs cafe and farm shop.
+Enjoy Cobbs’ fields of goats and Highland cows, colourful plots of veg and a Gloucestershire old spot pig.
+The Shakespeare Birthplace Trust sometimes organises guided walks over the Welcombe Hills.

-- The last stretch of the route follows a canal-side towpath over an aqueduct and passes St Peter’s church in Wootton Wawen with its Saxon core, bearded Jacobean knight, and carved stone faces.
+- The last stretch of the route follows a canal-side towpath over an aqueduct.
+It passes The Saxon Sanctuary, St Peter’s church in Wootton Wawen with its Saxon core, bearded Jacobean knight, and carved stone faces.

-- Bus X20 leaves hourly from outside the church and gets back to Stratford in about half an hour.
+- Bus X20 leaves hourly from outside the church (check the timetable before you visit) and gets back to Stratford in about half an hour.
 Or you can turn left at the half-timbered Bull’s Head nearby to take the train instead from Wootton Wawen station.

 -